cardiac/LakeCalculator/README.md

 # Lake Calculator

-The solution to the following problem.
-It includes unit tests.
+The solution to the following problem given to me as a programming test with a major corporation.
+I do not believe its publication violates any intellectual property restrictions as the code itself is mine.

 The app should work on any device with iOS 7.1+.